 Copyright © Rogue Amoeba Software, Inc. All rights reserved.

 On MacOS 13 (Ventura) and higher, options for managing background processes are organized in the System Settings application.
+Two types of background processes are controllable in MacOS:

 Audio Hijack has two possible background processes, one required at all times, and the other only required if you use timers.